CHIEF EXECUTIVE OFFICER

 COMMUNITY YOUTHWORK COORDINATOR (DURSLEY AREA)

 Kathleen started at The Door as a Sessional Youthworker in 2016 and has since taken on the role of Community Youthwork Coordinator for the Dursley area.
-Kathleen oversees The Door’s youth clubs in Dursley, Cam, Wotton and North Nibley as well as playing a key role in supporting young people in those areas through her work with the local police and other community stakeholders.
+Kathleen oversees The Door’s youth clubs in Dursley, Cam and Wotton as well as playing a key role in supporting young people in those areas through her work with the local police, secondary schools and other community stakeholders.
+Kathleen also volunteers at The Door as a mentor for young people.

 When she’s not at The Door Kathleen is a member of Dursley Rugby Team and is a children’s worker at 3C Community Church doing open the book work.

 Leah came to The Door as a young person for a number of years and was inspired to become a youthworker.
 She began volunteering at The Door as a student youthworker and in 2018 Leah joined the team as a Sessional Youthworker.
-She completed her Level 2 award and Level 3 Certificate in Youthwork through CYM and is currently continuing her studies towards a level 3 diploma at St John's College in Nottingham.
+She completed her Level 2 award and Level 3 Certificate in Youthwork through CYM and is currently continuing her studies at college.

 Between her studying and working at The Door Leah enjoys practising her photography and watching films.